 - non-iodized salt

-- coffee or tea (without milk or dairy- or soy-based creamers)
+- decaffeinated coffee or tea (without milk or dairy- or soy-based creamers)

 - egg whites

 - homemade bread or breads made without salt, dairy, and eggs

 - maple syrup

 Cruciferous vegetables and other types may stop your thyroid from using iodine properly.
 They may be beneficial for hyperthyroidism:

 - bamboo shoots

 - bok choy

 Vitamins and minerals

 Several nutrients are essential for thyroid health and to balance thyroid hormone production.